alexkemp9/Python3docs/README.md

  ### 09 Nov 2024:
 Two significant steps forward on the same day:
   * A post by me within the  [dev1galaxy.org forum](https://dev1galaxy.org/viewtopic.php?id=6915) had produced responses that suggested that *ealier* versions of LO could run [“3_new.odt”](/3_new.odt) without freezing nor dying.
 After installing *"LibreOffice-7.2.3.2.basic-x86_64.AppImage"* from [AppImages listing](https://appimages.libreitalia.org/) I was able to prove that yes, those were accurate reports.
   * A response to a post by me within [ask.lo.org](https://ask.libreoffice.org/t/re-my-odt-froze-my-computer-i-had-to-press-the-power-button/113458) had stated that it was my extensive use of *"Default Paragraph Style"* rather than *Body Text* (or some other paragraph style) that was responsible for the increased load, since *"Direct formatting puts stress on Writer because every occurrence must be handled individually whereas style effects can be cached and reused at will"*.
-Such a design feature appeared to be too stupid to be true but, sure enough, experimentation showed it to be true.
+Such a design feature appeared to me to be rather stupid but, sure enough, experimentation showed it to be true.

+  <a name="2024-nov-09"></a>
-  10.  [‘3_new.odt’](/3_new.odt) loaded up under 7.2.3.2 & allowed me to operate LO, so I changed all Introduction paragraphs from *"Default Paragraph Style"* to *Body Text* and then saved the ODT as  [‘4_paragraph-fix.odt’](/4_paragraph-fix.odt)
+10.  [‘3_new.odt’](/3_new.odt) loaded up under 7.2.3.2 & allowed me to operate LO. `Ctrl-h` gave Search+Replace.
+Using "Paragraph Styles" I searched for "Default Paragraph Style" & replaced with "Text Body".
+(Note: in 24.8.2 "Text Body" style has been changed to "Body Text").
+I changed all Introduction paragraphs from *"Default Paragraph Style"* to *Body Text* and then saved the ODT as  [‘4_paragraph-fix.odt’](/4_paragraph-fix.odt) Opening *4_paragraph-fix.odt* again all the excess load was magically gone.
+Good Lord.

 ## *Feedback*